tinygo-org/tinygo/docs/internals.rst

     calling convention workaround may be removed.
 Also see `this wasm-bindgen issue <https://github.com/rustwasm/wasm-bindgen/issues/35>`_.

+  * The WebAssembly target does not return variables directly that cannot be handled by JavaScript (``struct``, ``i64``, multiple return values, etc).
+    Instead, they are stored into a pointer passed as the first parameter by the caller.

+    This is the calling convention as implemented by LLVM, with the extension that ``i64`` return values are returned in the same way as aggregate types.

   * Some functions have an extra context parameter appended at the end of the argument list.
 This only happens when both of these conditions hold: